manja7304/Intelligent-Chat-Interface/README.md

 ### Data Privacy
 - All candidate data is stored locally in SQLite
-- No data is sent to external services except OpenAI
+- Chat and form prompts go to OpenRouter per your configuration
 - Implement proper access controls for production use

 ### API Security